 - 3.7 South Ribble is an attractive area for public and private sector investment in homes and jobs due to its excellent accessible location, high quality environment and quality of life.
-The role of the LDF is to continue to balance the attractiveness of the Borough for economic growth whilst protecting the environmental qualities that ensure this attractiveness. - 3.8 The ambition (Vision) of the plan is to secure economic growth by ensuring the infrastructure required to facilitate this growth is provided as quickly as possible for the benefit of current and future residents and businesses in the Borough.
-It is in this context that sites for new housing and employment have been selected, but features such as Green Belt which make the Borough attractive, are protected and where possible enhanced. - 3.9 This approach represents the Council's definition of sustainable development.
-To be and to remain sustainable, the Borough must invest in infrastructure to secure economic growth and housing development, but protect the quality of the environment.
-For a development to be sustainable it must contribute to necessary infrastructure, and protect and enhance the quality of the environment of the Borough. - 3.10 The Vision of this Plan is that by 2026 the pattern of development in the borough will be sustainable with the necessary infrastructure, homes and jobs being available for all in a quality environment.
+The role of the Local Plan (adopted July 2015) is to continue to balance the attractiveness of the borough for economic growth whilst protecting the environmental qualities that ensure this attractiveness. - 3.8 The ambition (Vision) of the plan is to secure economic growth by ensuring the infrastructure required to facilitate this growth is provided as quickly as possible for the benefit of current and future residents and businesses in the borough.
+It is in this context that sites for new housing and employment have been selected.
+Features such as Green Belt which make the borough attractive are protected and, where possible, enhanced. - 3.9 This approach represents the Council's definition of sustainable development.
+To be and to remain sustainable, the borough must invest in infrastructure to secure economic growth and housing development, but protect the quality of the environment.
+For a development to be sustainable it must contribute to necessary infrastructure, and protect and enhance the quality of the environment of the borough. - 3.10 The Vision of this Plan is that by 2026 the pattern of development in the borough will be sustainable with the necessary infrastructure, homes and jobs being available for all in a quality environment.